JoyfulReaper/HappyGopher/README.md

 [![License](https://img.shields.io/github/license/JoyfulReaper/HappyGopher)](LICENSE)
 [![GitHub Repo](https://img.shields.io/badge/GitHub-JoyfulReaper%2FHappyGopher-181717?logo=github)](https://github.com/JoyfulReaper/HappyGopher)

-A small Gopher server for Windows, built with C# and .NET 10.
+A small cross-platform Gopher server built with C# and .NET 10.
 It serves static content and supports compiled dynamic Gopher pages.

 HappyGopher serves files, directory menus, and dynamic pages over the classic [Gopher protocol](https://en.wikipedia.org/wiki/Gopher_%28protocol%29).
-It can run directly from the console during development or as a Windows Service for long-running installations.
+It can run directly from the console, in a Linux container, or as a Windows Service.

 No web framework.
 No database.
 No JavaScript.
 Just a TCP listener, content, optional compiled pages, and a protocol from a simpler time.